An Intimate Q&A About Introverted Alpha Programs

 Apprenticeship

-So, I reached out to a dating coach who, I liked his work.
-He had a small company, a lot of people who wanted coaching, but he just wasn’t available to do it, so I came on as his Head Coach.
+After graduating from coaching school, she reached out to a dating coach whose work she admired.
+He had a small company, a lot of people who wanted coaching, and he just wasn’t available to do it all.
+That’s when she came on as his Head Coach.

-They were just a whole big variety.
-But I loved the introverted ones that were really logical and analytical and had good heart and introspective, thoughtful about themselves and wanting to do the right thing.
+She did that for a year and a half and coached all kinds of men.
+They were just a whole big variety of personality types, but she loved the introverted ones that were really logical and analytical and introspective.
+They had good hearts, they were thoughtful, and they wanted to do the right thing.

-I appreciated that so much, and we could really communicate well.
-It really worked for them, the way I taught them.
-It was amazing.
+She appreciated that so much about them, and she found that she could really communicate well.
+The way she taught really worked for them, and it was amazing.
 They were so relieved and happy that they didn’t have to be a jerk to make this part of their lives work.

-And I knew from day one when I started working with the coach I worked for, that I was going to make my own company.
-I told him from day one, I said, “I’m here to learn from you and help you grow your success.
-But I’m also here to learn and I’m going to make my own.”
+She knew from day one when she started working with the coach she first worked for that she was going to make her own coaching company.
+She told him, “I’m here to learn from you and help you grow your success, but I’m also here to learn and I’m going to make my own coaching company one day.”

 Business program

-I just went through his program in the spring, and then by the summer, Introverted Alpha was something that was happening.
-That summer, I wrote my ebook, which I still have to this day.
+She went through Ramit’s program in the spring, and then by the summer, Introverted Alpha was something that was happening.
+That summer, she wrote our ebook, which we still have to this day.
+Every time she considered changing it, she realized just how much our readers loved it, so we kept it this whole time.

 Shaping a culture

-To see the culture and also to shape the culture of the company too, my own leadership and little things I can do and big things I can do to just make it run very lean and smoothly and really pleasantly for everyone.
+Her goal was to shape the culture of the company through her own leadership and the little and big things she could do to make everything run really smoothly and pleasantly for everyone.

-For years, I had a tendency to just add in like a bunch of extra stuff and a lot of extra meetings, but we just don’t need it.
-If there’s a really tight bond with us and everybody’s clear on what there is to do, it goes really beautifully and you don’t need to do all that extra.
+For years, she had a tendency to add in a bunch of extra stuff and a lot of extra meetings, but she realized over time that we just didn’t need any of that.
+If there’s a really tight bond with the team and everybody is clear on what there is to do, she found that it goes really beautifully and you don’t need to do all that extra stuff.

 Why so many great clients?